 Reprimand: The reprimand shall be in writing and shall reasonably inform the employee of the conduct, performance, or behavior supporting the reprimand and the potential for further discipline if the employee’s conduct, performance or behavior is not corrected.
 An agency may, but is not required, to provide an employee an opportunity to respond before imposing a reprimand.

+Salary Sanction

 Salary reduction: The salary reduction shall be one or more steps within the employee's classification salary range for a period of time determined to be necessary for the employee to improve and the agency to monitor improvement of the conduct, performance or behavior.
 Salary reductions shall not be imposed for employees who are exempt under the Fair Labor Standards Act (FLSA).
-The employee will be notified that if they do not correct their conduct, performance or behavior, the agency will impose further discipline.

-Reprimand in lieu of salary reduction: This action is a level of discipline equal to a salary reduction but due to the employee’s FLSA exempt status, does not impose an economic sanction.
-An appointing authority issuing this form of discipline should give the employee notice within the written disciplinary action that were it not for the employee’s FLSA exempt status, the action would have resulted in a reduction in pay.
 The employee will be notified that if they do not correct their conduct, performance or behavior, the agency will impose further discipline.

 Suspension without pay: The suspension shall be without pay for a specified period of time.
 For employees exempt under the FLSA, the suspension must be in increments of 40-hour work weeks.
 The employee will be notified that if they do not correct their conduct, performance or behavior, the agency will impose further discipline.